CMCC-Foundation/ml-tropical-cyclones-detection/README.md

 cd src
 python -u train.py --config config.toml
 ```

 The _train.py_ script takes advantage of the Command Line Interface (CLI) to pass a training configuration file (_config.toml_ in the example above) to the script that is useful for both training and validation of the model.

 The configuration file must be prepared in toml format.
 The configuration file is structured as follows:

 - dirs : directories
-    - main: relative path from training source file to repository folder (i.e., the one that contains the _src_, _data_, etc folders).
+    - main: relative path from training source file to repository folder (i.e., the one that contains the _src_, _data_, _resources_, etc folders).
     - data: relative path to _data_ folder.
     - model: the relative path to a trained model to be loaded (ONLY if we want to continue a training).
     - experiments: the relative path to the directory that will contain the output.